 Born in Shreveport, Louisiana, this future bard moved continuously throughout childhood due to her father’s job.
 She spent notable parts of her life in Canada, Texas, Maryland, Illinois, Ohio and Michigan.
 Outside of Detroit and only just entering high school, Amy formed her first band and began writing and performing.
 Music fans first discovered this “sweet soprano” on This World is Not My Home in 2005, but it was her Jim Dickinson-produced breakout album Anchors & Anvils two years later that put Amy LaVere on the map.
 Stranger Me, the 2011 release on Archer Records, was called “the break-up album of the year” by Spin.
 Paste said it was “among the year’s best,” and it earned a first listen feature from NPR’s All Things Considered.
 She followed it in 2014 with another critical smash: Runaway’s Diary, a concept album based on her own experience as a teenage runaway, produced by Luther Dickinson (North Mississippi Allstars).
 American Songwriter called it “boundary pushing… heartfelt, reflective, challenging and consistently compelling.”
 NPR Music’s Robert Christgau said it was her best yet.
 Of Hallelujah I’m A Dreamer (Archer Records, 2015) No Depression said simply: “pure bliss.”

-In addition to her solo records and a tireless touring schedule, Amy enjoys collaborating with other artists.
+In addition to her solo records and a tireless touring schedule, Amy enjoys working with other artists.
 In 2012 she joined an all-star collaboration called The Wandering, composed of Amy, Luther Dickinson, Shannon McNally, Sharde Thomas and Valerie June.
-They released Go On Now, You Can’t Stay Here (Songs Of The South, 2012) to critical acclaim and sold out shows.
+They released Go On Now, You Can’t Stay Here (Songs Of The South, 2012) to critical acclaim and sold-out shows.